"Can I sell my FBA business? "As an FBA broker, this is often the first question I hear from clients, but unfortunately the answer is: it depends.

 How do I transfer my business?

 Depending on which country you are in, the process of selling your company to a new owner differs.
 In America, it's probably easiest; in the UK and Australia, it's a bit more complex; and in Germany, it's almost impossible unless the buyer takes over the business themselves.
 If it's a stock sale and you're taking over the company in Germany, you can take over the account; You'll need to move the brand to a Seller Central account if you don't already have one.
+How do you know if it's a stock sale or not?
+Depends if you learned how to incorporate yourself or not.

 We get the seller to ask Amazon for approval and then inform them that their company has been sold, regardless of where they are.
 The account must then be transferred to the new owner.